VerdoxLabs/VPipeline/README.md

 # VPipeline (Beta)

-VPipeline is a library that was primarily designed for VCore which is a platform indepentent Minecraft Server Plugin primarily used to synchronize data across multiple servers.
+VPipeline is a library is used to synchronize data across multiple nodes.